ryanto/ember-flash-message/README.md

 You should include
 [ember-flash-message.js](https://raw.github.com/ryanto/ember-flash-message/master/flash-message.js) on your page.
-Since this plugin depends on ember.js you will have to include ember first.
+Since this plugin depends on Ember.js you will have to include Ember first.
 Now any of your route's will have access to ``flashMessage(message)``, which will set the message.

 ### Template

 Any template that you want to display the message should contain the following.
-It makes most sense to put this in your ``application`` template to have the message be available on all pages.
+It makes the most sense to put this in your ``application`` template to have the message be available on all pages.

 ```handlebars